We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - A person can find a therapist who speaks other languages, if necessary.

-Best for a crisis
+Best for crisis support: Crisis Text Line

 The Crisis Text Line allows anyone dealing with a mental health crisis to speak with a counselor for free via text.
 A person simply needs to text 741741 in the United States.
 Once they do, an automated message will confirm receipt and help a person connect with a trained crisis counselor.
 This typically takes no more than 5 minutes.